DaemonEngine/daemonmap/README.md

 ---------

-This tool is made to be deleted one day because the only way for a game to get proper navmeshes after having changed model size or added or removed models is to get the navmesh produced by engine using game code settings.
-That's why there is no effort to merge this code into NetRadiant upstream since this tool must be considered as temporary hack.
+This tool is made to be deleted one day because the only way for a game to get proper navmeshes after having modified model size or added or removed models is to get the navmeshes produced by engine using game code settings.
+That's why there is no effort to merge this code into NetRadiant upstream since this tool is a temporary hack.